PAT for Emulsions

 - Monitoring Different Product Lines in Manufacturing

 Direct inline measurements of emulsions, under dynamic and changing process conditions, provide unique process understanding that scientists can use to make evidence-based decisions quickly.
-PAT tools for emulsions can also be implemented as part of a Quality-by-Design (QbD) approach, and as a method to ensure consistency of the chosen process during scale-up and manufacture.
+Process Analytical Technology for emulsions can also be implemented as part of a Quality-by-Design (QbD) approach, and as a method to ensure consistency of the chosen process during scale-up and manufacture.